franchsli/whatsapp_clone_django/README.md

 - **OPTIMIZE REQUESTS**:
   - Combine related request views so the server calls reduce and do two jobs in the same response.
   - Reduce the HTMX responsability and use consumers.
-- Optimize the js code (delete all the cloned code.)
-- Optimize filters.py code.
 - Check what happens when contact user send a message and htmx.ajax runs anyway.
 - Make a way to handle image decoding (async way).
 - Make it so when a message gets updated or deleted, the other user will be able to see the message edition